WWW: What, When, Where to Compute-in-Memory: Dataflow-Centric Approach for representing CiM Primitives

 \section{Dataflow-Centric Approach for representing CiM Primitives}

-In this section, we describe our dataflow-centric approach to represent CiM primitives, used in all subsequent evaluations.
-First, we provide details on how CiM is integrated in a cache memory, followed by its description in terms of CiM units.
-The later part of this section describes the mapping algorithm and consideration of CiM specifications in the methodology.
-In the end of the section, we compare our algorithm with the heuristic mapping search algorithm to highlight its benefits.
+In this section, we describe our dataflow-centric approach to represent CiM primitives that is used in all subsequent evaluations.
+The term CiM primitive is used to refer to a CiM array, or in other words, an SRAM array modified to perform in-situ MAC operations.
+A CiM primitive further consists of multiple CiM units as explained in the first sub-section that provides details on how CiM is integrated in a cache memory.
+Next, we provide details on the energy and latency estimation of a CiM primitive, followed by the mapping algorithm used to schedule GEMMs on a CiM integrated architecture.